The civic head is the Chair of the Council who was elected at the Council's Annual General Meeting and will hold office for one year.

 - When the Vice-Chairman of the Council is deputising for the Chairman, the same precedence rule applies.

 The Chairman of the Council should be met and officially welcomed at a function by a responsible person and escorted to their correct position.
-The Chairman should, of course, always sit on the right hand side of the host as the appropriate place of honour.
+The Chairman should always sit on the right hand side of the host as the appropriate place of honour.
 The Chairman’s Escort should be placed immediately to the left of the Chairman at a meeting or dinner.

 If the Chairman is required to make a speech or reply to a toast, it would be greatly appreciated if as much information as possible could be submitted in advance of the event, such as information about the body organising the event and any words of welcome and thanks which should be included.